Generative Multiple-purpose Sampler for Weighted M-estimation: Computational Strategies for Training the Generator

 \subsection{Computational strategy in optimization}

 It is straightforward to optimize the GMS integrative loss \eqref{eq:GMS} because the expectation can be approximated by a few Monte Carlo samples at each iteration.
-We simply use a variant of the popular SGD algorithms such as \emph{Adam} \citep{kingma2014adam}, \emph{AdaGrad} \citep{duchi2011adaptive}, \emph{RMSProp} \citep{tieleman2012lecture}, etc, to iteratively update the neural net parameters until the algorithm has converged.
-In Algorithm \ref{alg:alg}, a detailed algorithm for the GMS is demonstrated.
-As in \eqref{eq:MC_Approx}, this algorithm samples $M$ values of $\bw$'s and $\lambda$'s to approximate the expectation and updates the NN parameters via SGD.
+We use a variant of the popular SGD algorithms such as \emph{Adam} \citep{kingma2014adam}, \emph{AdaGrad} \citep{duchi2011adaptive}, \emph{RMSProp} \citep{tieleman2012lecture}, etc, to iteratively update the neural net parameters until the algorithm converges.
+Algorithm \ref{alg:alg} summarizes the detailed steps of the GMS.
+As in \eqref{eq:MC_Approx}, this algorithm samples $M$ values of $\bw$'s and $\lambda$'s to approximate the expectation and updates the neural network parameters via SGD.
 It is not uncommon nowadays for a data set to be extremely large, to the point that the full data size surpasses the memory capacity of the computer in use.
-Data subsampling would be advantageous in this setting for training the GMS, which partially updates the weights corresponding to the subsampled data in the same spirit as stochastic optimization.
+Data subsampling would be advantageous in this setting for training the GMS, which partially updates the weights corresponding to the subsampled data in the same spirit as stochastic optimization \citep{allen2019convergence}. \\

-Under mild regularity conditions, the convergence of SGD based on a general Monte Carlo approximation is guaranteed.
-According to a theory established by \cite{allen2019convergence}, if the NN's inputs are non-degenerate and the network is over-parameterized, i.e., the number of neurons is at a polynomial rate of $n$ and $l$, where $l$ is the number of hidden layers, simple SGDs and GDs, such as Algorithm \ref{alg:alg}, achieve the \emph{global optima} in {polynomial time} of $n$ and $l$.

-\paragraph{Technical details of the optimization.} In all our examples, We use the MLP with three hidden layers and 1,000 hidden neurons in each layer.
+{\bf Technical details of the optimization.} In all our examples, we use the WM-MLP with three hidden layers and 1,000 hidden neurons in each layer.
 In \texttt{Pytorch}, algorithm Adam is used with a learning rate of $0.0003$ and a decay rate of $t^{-0.3}$ by default.
 We use full samples in the SGD optimization without mini-batches because the data sizes of the examples we considered are manageable.
-However, when the data size is massive, minibatch subsampling would be necessary.
+However, when the data size is massive, minibatch subsampling would be necessary. \\

-\paragraph{Choosing distributions for $\bw$, $\lambda$, and $\eta$.} For bootstrap procedures, the distribution of bootstrap weights $\bw$ (or $\balpha$) can be easily chosen depending on the practitioner's interest.
-One may set